Mahii-12/Shopping-App/README.md

 # Technology Stack:

 ## Java, Maven, Spring Boot, Hibernate:
 * I chose Java as the programming language due to its robustness and widespread usage.
-Spring Boot simplifies the setup of Spring-based applications, while Hibernate facilitates object-relational mapping (ORM) for  streamlining database interactions and Spring Security with JWT authentication and authorization mechanisms.
+Spring Boot simplifies the setup of Spring-based applications, while Hibernate facilitates object-relational mapping (ORM) for  streamlining database interactions.

 ## Entities:
  * Users:
    > Represents the users of shopping application.